Whitman, Philadelphia

 Whitman is a neighborhood in the South Philadelphia section of Philadelphia, Pennsylvania, United States.
-It is bounded on the west by Sixth Street, on the east by Front Street, on the south by Bigler Street, and on the north by Snyder Avenue.
+It is bounded on the west by Sixth Street, on the east by Interstate 95, on the south by Bigler Street, and on the north by Snyder Avenue.
 The name "Whitman" was adopted when the nearby Walt Whitman Bridge, named after poet Walt Whitman, was being constructed in the 1950s.

 Demographics

-According to the 2000 Census, Whitman, combined with Queen Village and Southwark, has 26,300 inhabitants.
-The racial makeup of the community is White, 60 percent; Black, 27 percent; Asian, 8 percent; Latino, 5 percent.
-About 40 percent of the population is under 18.
-Whitman has a very large population of Irish Catholics.
-The 2010 Census showed progressive changes in demographics, including an increase in total inhabitants, with a marked increase in Asian American and young professional population.
+A church in Whitman at 3rd St & Snyder Avenue offering services in a variety of languages.

+According to the 2020 Census, Whitman had 10,320 residents, up from 9,598 in 2010 (an increase of 7.5%).
+The racial makeup of the community is 63% white, 6% Black, 23% Asian, 7% mixed race.
+The population of the neighborhood is 12% Hispanic or Latino.
+According to a local nonprofit organization, the neighborhood is home to families from 77 countries who collectively speak 55 distinct languages at home.
+A large portion of the estimated 12,000 Cambodian Americans residing in Philadelphia live in Whitman and the adjacent Lower Moyamensing neighborhood.

+A well-established commercial corridor on South 7th Street caters to the large population of Southeast Asian Americans with grocery stores, restaurants and immigrant services.